Battle of Pyzdry (1863)

+Background

 Pyzdry, a town in historic Greater Poland, was at that time located in western part of Congress Poland, near the border with the Province of Posen in the Prussian Partition of Poland.
 The uprising did not reach this part of Prussia, but Poznań, where Poles were in the majority, supported the uprising with volunteers, weapons, money, uniforms and equipment.

 Colonel Edmund Taczanowski, himself a resident of Province of Posen and former soldier of the Prussian Army, organized a rebel unit near Pleszew, and crossed the border into Congress Poland.
 On April 17, 1863, Taczanowski captured Pyzdry, the westernmost town of the Russian Empire, and forced Russian border guards into his unit.

+The battle

 On April 28 in the evening, Taczanowski received news that the Russians, stationed in Konin were preparing an attack.
 He decided to face them, and sent for reinforcements, which camped in the village of Rataje under the command of French officer Émile Faucheux, a volunteer participant in the uprising.
 The Polish column then left Pyzdry, and in the morning of April 29, the insurgents were attacked.
 The battle lasted for eight hours, ending with a scythemen charge, which broke through Russian lines, and the enemy retreated.

+Aftermath

 The victory made Taczanowski a hero.
 He was quickly promoted to general, but realizing that the Russians would attack again, with stronger forces, Taczanowski ordered his party to march towards Chocz, where on May 1, a smaller Russian unit was destroyed.
 On May 6, the insurgents defended the town of Koło, and a few days later, they lost the First Battle of Ignacewo.